 Maker Designs is probably the most visible example of WASD’s efforts to collaborate with customers.
 It lets creative individuals submit their custom keyboard designs to be shared with other customers.
 When WASD sells a keyboard with one of these pre-made designs, the ‘Maker’ gets a cut.
 This level of integrated co-creation is rare.

-You may wonder how nifty keyboards relate to the line of business you are in, and whether your product could even compete on the desirability spectrum.
+You may wonder how nifty keyboards relate to the line of business you are in, and whether your product could even compete on a scale of desirability.
 I would argue, though, that any kind of product or service can become the talk of the town.

 In fact, the keyboard is a great example of a practical, boring product becoming more fashionable.
 Ever since the likes of IBM and Apple brought the personal computer into our homes, to most people keyboards have been mere breadcrumb collectors that would only be replaced if they stopped working.
 Over time, more and more premium keyboard manufacturers have claimed a significant market share, as they discovered new ways to create value for customers.